AMR applications across industries

 Industrial automation is shifting away from static systems toward intelligent mobility.

-Autonomous mobile robots (AMRs) represent that shift clearly.
+AMR applications across industries represent that shift clearly, combining flexibility, scalability, and data-driven coordination within existing facilities.
 They combine flexibility, scalability, and data-driven coordination — all within existing facilities.

 As companies modernize factories and intralogistics networks, the focus is no longer just automation.
 It’s intelligent automation.